Scottish war memorials: Types of Scottish war memorials

-Scottish artists and architects including Sir Robert Lorimer, Alexander Carrick, Charles Pilkington Jackson, Thomas John Clapperton and William Birnie Rhind and others created some memorable monuments across the county.
+Scottish artists and architects such as Sir Robert Lorimer, Alexander Carrick, Charles Pilkington Jackson, Thomas John Clapperton, and William Birnie Rhind have created some of these memorials.

-After the First World War there was a difference of opinion in some communities as to whether a memorial to a community's sacrifice should be a practical memorial which would benefit the living or a stone memorial to the dead.
-This led to some memorials being District Nurses, hospital beds, holiday cottages for war widows and orphans.
-Reorganisations of health care since the formation of the National Health Service has meant that the care of these memorials was taken out of local control and many of these memorials no longer exist.
-With the disappearance of the memorial the sacrifice is forgotten.
+After the First World War, there was a difference of opinion in some communities as to whether a memorial to a community's sacrifice should be a practical memorial which would benefit the living or a stone memorial to the dead.
+This led to some memorials being District Nurses, hospital beds, and holiday cottages for war widows and orphans.
+The formation of the National Health Service has resulted in the care of these memorials being taken out of local control, and many of these memorials subsequently no longer exist.